Dezzmeister/file-size-tool/README.md

 # File Size Tool

 This is a lightweight tool for Windows that reports files and directories over a given size.
-The release binary is 9KB, and the program uses little memory.
+The release binary is 11KB, and the program uses little memory.

 ## Building

 I developed this in Visual Studio 2022.
 You really only need the MSVC compiler and a few import libraries that should come with any modern Windows.
-The linker will remove references to the C Runtime Library, so you'll only be able to build the Release target.

 ## Running